 Harvest of Endurance: A History of the Chinese in Australia 1788–1988 is a 50-metre-long pictorial scroll representing two centuries of Chinese contact with, and migration to, Australia.
-The scroll is now on show in The Historical Expression of Chinese Art exhibition.

 Artist Mo Xiangyi, assisted by wife and fellow artist Wang Jingwen, composed scenes based on historical research carried out by Mo Yimei, the artist’s sister, and painted them in the traditional gong bi style.
 Calligraphic panels appear at the start and finish of the scroll.